MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-relate-unrelate.md

 ## Examples

-Consider a **Products** entity with the following relationships as seen in the entity viewer:
+Consider a **Products** entity with the following relationships as seen in the [PowerApps portal's entity viewer](../../common-data-service/create-edit-entities-portal.md):

 | Relationship display name | Related entity | Relationship type |
 | --- | --- |